The Atlantis

 $25,000 per night

 The Atlantis Bridge Suite has the distinction of being the most expensive hotel suite in the world---it's $25,000 a night.
 So what do you get for that kind of money?
 For starters, location, location, location.
-The Bridge Suite is located on top of a bridge that connects the two Royal Towers buildings, so it overlooks the entire resort
+The Bridge Suite is located on top of a bridge that connects the two Royal Towers buildings, so it overlooks the entire resortand marina.

-he ten-room suite is decorated in red, black and gold (lots of gold) and comes with its own butler, bar lounge and entertainment center as well as 12-foot ceilings.
+The ten-room suite is decorated in red, black and gold (lots of gold) and comes with its own butler, bar lounge and entertainment center as well as 12-foot ceilings.
 The master bedroom has a sitting area, his-and-hers closets, and hand-painted linens.
 The bathrooms have chaise lounges, marble baths, and dolphin fixtures.
 For those who are picky about their personal space, there are two separate master bathrooms.
 The kitchen also has its own entrance so the butler or cook neverbothers you.

 How will you sleep after spending $25,000?